Brindha-m/Brindha-m/README.md

 - 📧 Reach me out **brindhamanickavasakan2@gmail.com**

-- 😉 Check out my **apps on Playstore** [Dood - Todos, Notes, Doodles - Apps on Google Play](https://play.google.com/store/apps/details?id=com.implementing.cozyspace)
+- 😉 Check out my **apps on Playstore** [**Bindas Music** on Google Play](https://play.google.com/store/apps/details?id=com.tunes.bindasmusic)  and   [**Dood - Todos, Notes, Doodles** - Apps on Google Play](https://play.google.com/store/apps/details?id=com.implementing.cozyspace)

 <br>

+> With **Bindas Music**, Listen to your favorite tracks, stored locally or streamed remotely.
+No limits.
+No barriers.
+Just sound, just soul.🤍

-> With Dood😎, you can effortlessly Manage tasks✔️, Craft notes📝, Bookmark🔖, Schedule events & maintain a Calendar, and Unleash your Artistic side on the doodle board🖌️.
+> With **Dood😎**, you can effortlessly Manage tasks✔️, Craft notes📝, Bookmark🔖, Schedule events & maintain a Calendar, and Unleash your Artistic side on the doodle board🖌️.
 Organize your notes effortlessly using folders for a tidy workspace with Dood.
 <br>
 <h3>💡 Light Bulb Moments!
 Commit-ted Journey with a Coffee☕</h3>
 <br>